 Exclusions

 Several exclusion criteria were applied.
-Children requiring immediate airway management; children who received IV magnesium prior to enrolment; children with comorbidities such as chronic lung disease, cardiovascular, kidney, neurologic, or other systemic disease; and children with a known hypersensitivity to magnesium.
+Children requiring immediate airway management; children who received IV magnesium before enrolment; those with comorbidities such as chronic lung disease, cardiovascular, kidney, neurologic, or other systemic disease; and those with known hypersensitivity to magnesium.
 Families without adequate command of the English or French language, without telephone or e-mail contact information, and those previously enrolled were also excluded.

 What is the PRAM score?